Kid-Friendly Family Parties

 Most kids will prefer to have their table in another room, especially if you let them watch a video, and at family parties, I certainly would.

-Menu Planning for Family Parties
+Menu Planning for Kid Friendly Family Parties

 Make a few kid-friendly foods.
 Kids like carrots, cheese, Goldfish, peppers, popcorn, and pretzels.